chef-training/introduction_to_testing/scene_11.md

 11
 -

 After the description the error will be displayed to you.
 It often times repeats the expectation that you have defined.
-Then it will show you the expected value and the got (the value that came back from the execution) value.
+Then it will show you the expected value and the got value -- the value that came back from the execution.

 In this example the test expected a node attribute to return the value slash-user-slash-local.
-Instead we find that the node attribute is being set incorrectly as it returns slash-user-slash-L-Space-OCAL was returned.
+Instead we find that the node attribute is being set incorrectly as it returns slash-user-slash-L-Space-OCAL.

 -
 12